ELS-RD/kernl/docs/get-started/support-new-model.md

     return gm
 ```

-If we print again the FX graph after the graph replacement, we see that's all the previous nodes from the attention part is now replaced by the call to the optimized kernel.
+If we print again the FX Graph after the graph replacement, we see that's all the previous nodes from the attention part is now replaced by the call to the optimized kernel.

 === "Attention in BERT FX Graph"